Akinesia112/Artificial-Intelligence_Multimodal_Agent/Hw3_Multi-Agent Restaurant Rater/README.md

 # Multi-Agent Restaurant Rater

 A system demonstrating a modular, multi-agent pipeline for rating restaurants based on review data.
 Originally built on Microsoft AutoGen with GPT-4o-mini, the pipeline has been optimized for direct invocation to ensure reliability and test compatibility.
+See details in [Link](https://docs.google.com/presentation/d/1V6HXGTMqDJqA6QtOeJdUJGIVXbNmYuTo/edit?slide=id.p1#slide=id.p1)

 ## Table of Contents